-146 A number of institutions responding to the IRRC survey had, in 147 effect, divested but did not wish to be considered as having 148 divested.
-U.S. colleges and universities clearly feared that 149 divestment policies would adversely affect corporate and alumni 150 It was also feared that divestment would be economically 151 costly.
-However, the IRRC survey found little evidence of a 152 corporate backlash against colleges and universities which had 153 And alumni appear to be largely indifferent to the 154 divestment issue, although some alumni of the University of Chicago have started a campaign to contribute to a fund withheld from the 155 156 University of Chicago as a way of pressuring that institution to divest.
-So many U.S. colleges and universities have successfully 157 divested, including a number with a high percentage of their total 158 endowments invested in companies doing business in South Africa, 159 that the economic arguments made against divestment back in the late 1970's appear less credible today than they once did.
+146 A number of institutions responding to the IRRC survey had, in 147 effect, divested but did not wish to be considered as having U.S. colleges and universities clearly feared that 148 divestment policies would adversely affect corporate and alumni 149 It was also feared that divestment would be economically 150 giving.
+However, the IRRC survey found little evidence of a 151 corporate backlash against colleges and universities which had 152 And alumni appear to be largely indifferent to the 153 divested. divestment issue, although some alumni of the University of Chicago 154 have started a campaign to contribute to a fund withheld from the 155 University of Chicago as a way of pressuring that institution to 156 divest.
+So many U.S. colleges and universities have successfully 157 divested, including a number with a high percentage of their total 158 endowments invested in companies doing business in South Africa, 159 late 1970's appear less credible today than they once did.